 Dianthus, a member of the carnation family, has long been associated with the gods and divinity.
 Known as the “divine flower,” carnations, Sweet Williams and China pinks have been cultivated across Asia, Europe, and North America for hundreds of years, from ancient Greece and Rome to Thomas Jefferson’s gardens at Monticello.
 To the Victorians, Dianthus stood for love, affection, admiration, and gratitude.
 Commonly used in wedding floral design, these lovely blooms are the perfect way to express how much you care.
-Here we’ll take you through everything you need to know about dianthus flower meaning, plus learn about their history and origins, uses and benefits, and cultural significance around the world.
+Here, we’ll take you through everything you need to know about dianthus flower meaning, plus learn about its history, origins, and cultural significance around the world.

 Dianthus Flower Meaning – The Essentials

 Known as the “divine flower,” dianthus has long been associated with the gods and love and has been used as wedding flowers for millennia.
-During the Victorian era, the pink, red and white blossoms symbolized love, affection, gratitude, and admiration.
-In the language of flowers, a gift of Dianthus can be used to express how much you care for someone.
+During the Victorian era, the pink, red, and white blossoms symbolized love, affection, gratitude, and admiration.
+In the language of flowers, a gift of Dianthus can express how much you care for someone.

 History & Origins of Dianthus Flowers